nicolasguillard/Udacity-RL-nanodegree-program---Course-2-Project/README.md

 To verify the installation of the python runtime environment and access to the Unity “Banana” environment application, follow the instructions in `Navigation.ipynb`.

 To run the agent training and validation project, follow the instructions in `Training DQN Agent.ipynb`.
+A video of the agent's interaction with the environment is available on [YouTube](https://youtu.be/G3rj4Yoc8bQ).

+> Hint : if you interrupt the run of a notebook running the Unity environment, you should restart the notebook kernel in order to set the Unity environment back to its initial starting state.
+If not, the Unity core or the communication stream between the notebook and the environment could be frozen.